Michael J. Fox

 When we choose to adopt a mindset of acceptance, this naturally leads to less worry and less stress about the uncertainties of life.
 It also promotes greater levels of happiness, contentment, and a deeper sense of gratitude.
 There is more appreciation for life and greater peace-of-mind.

 A mindset of acceptance is a key requirement for change — for any change that is forced upon us.
-And all the problems and adversity you face essentially comes down to nothing more but change that is trying to nudge you in a new direction.
+And all the problems and adversity you face mainly comes down to nothing more but change that is trying to nudge you in a new direction.
 Resisting that change could very well be counterproductive.
 But, on the other hand, embracing it might lead you down an incredible path of brand new opportunities and possibilities that you never previously imagined.

 How to Develop the Mindset of Acceptance